 Four years ago, starting with the freshman class entering in 1998, the Berkeley campus made a major change in the freshman admissions process, moving away from formulas and numerical algorithms to a comprehensive review of all files.
 Every one of the applicant files is read comprehensively cover to cover, twice and independently, by trained and professional readers.
 No individual criterion or group of criteria have fixed pre-assigned weights; rather the reader weighs and combines the different elements, academic and non-academic, to reach an overall evaluation.
 Underlying this evaluation is a complex and multifaceted concept of merit that goes far beyond grades and test scores.
 All achievements, academic and non-academic, are evaluated in the context of the student's circumstances, including the school environment, the home and socioeconomic environment, the opportunities available to the student and the challenges the student faced.
 Each reader assigns first an academic score (1 to 7) based on a prescribed set academic criteria approved by AEPE; the reader then assigns a comprehensive score (1 to 5) based on the approved set of academic criteria, plus an approved set of supplemental criteria.
 Both scores include consideration of the context of the student, but different aspects of the context enter into the two scores.
-Half the class (so called tier 1) is admitted on the basis of the academic score.
+Half the class (so called tier 1) is admitted on the basis of the academic score and the second half (so called tier 2) is admitted on the basis of the comprehensive score.